 7 mistakes that rookie correctional officers consistently make

-We all make mistakes, but there are some that everyone makes over and over again; let's learn from history and ensure that those who follow in our footsteps don’t repeat these slip-ups
+We all make mistakes, but there are some that everyone makes over and over again

 By C1 Staff

-Mistakes – they’re part and parcel of any job.
-We make them, learn from them and hope that we don’t do them again.
+Mistakes are part and parcel of any job.
+We make them, learn from them and hope we don’t do them again.
 Sometimes, the best lessons we can teach others are through our own mistakes.

-We took to Facebook to ask our readers what they thought were the most common mistakes that rookie correctional officers can make.
-Here are the 10 best responses – take a gander and learn from the past, so you aren’t doomed to repeat history!
+We took to Facebook to ask our readers what they thought were the most common mistakes rookie correctional officers can make.
+Here are the seven best responses – take a gander and learn from the past, so you aren’t doomed to repeat history!

 "Inmates will pick up on [your inability to say no] and into their web you go," Brett Petty writes.

-Documentation: "Documentation - if you don't write it down, it didn't happen," Debbie Tuttle writes, and this couldn't be more true.
+"Documentation – if you don't write it down, it didn't happen," Debbie Tuttle writes, and this couldn't be truer.
 Your logbook and reports are proof that you've done your job correctly and to the best of your ability.
 Make sure they match surveillance footage or it could be the end of your career before it even begins.